stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Test 1/Week 05 - Design Alternatives.md

 Results: A total of 4,008 sketches were counted in the logbooks.
 61.4% included dimensions and the remaining 38.6% did not.

-1. Results vs hypothesis 1: hypothesis holds true for shorter duration projects but not for longer duration projects
+1. Results vs. hypothesis 1: hypothesis holds true for shorter duration projects but not for longer duration projects
-2. Results vs hypothesis 2: no statistically significant correlations were found between the total quantity of either dimensioned or total sketches of any type and final grade or contest ranking for the three courses
+2. Results vs. hypothesis 2: no statistically significant correlations were found between the total quantity of either dimensioned or total sketches of any type and final grade or contest ranking for the three courses
-3. Results vs hypothesis 3: the proposed hypothesis is shown to be true.
+3. Results vs. hypothesis 3: the proposed hypothesis is shown to be true.
 In addition, the role of milestones in planning design work may be important, and falling behind in design is linked to poorer outcomes

 Conclusion: Concept generation measured in the form of morphology charts showed a statistically significant correlation with both project and final term grade in the introductory course.
 However, morphology charts in the advanced courses did not show a statistically significant correlation.